Of all of the grains, is barely safe for dogs? Can dogs eat barley? Here’s what you need to know before giving it to your dog.

 Is Barley Good For Dogs?

 Barley actually is good for dogs.
 You just have to watch how much you give your dogs.
-Barley is still a carbohydrate.
+Barley is still a carbohydrate (like brown rice).
 Too many carbs can lead to weight gain.

-This is why I recommend buying dog food that lists a meat as the first ingredient.
+This is why I recommend buying dry dog food that lists meat protein as the first ingredient.

 In moderation, barley is actually really good for your dog.

 Barley is the seed of a type of grass that grows around the world.
-They are in the same family as quinoa and oatmeal.
+They are in the same whole grains family as quinoa and oatmeal.
 There are lots of health benefits of barley, even for dogs.
+They have essential amino acids that benefit your dog’s overall health.
+It also has vitamin E, which is good for your dog’s skin and coat, and B vitamins that give your dog natural energy.

 Due to its high level of fiber, it can help your dog with their cholesterol and blood glucose levels.
 Since it is a carb – and dogs aren’t designed to live mainly off carbs – too much barley can do the opposite and actually cause weight gain.